Kris Kocurek

-Kris Kocurek (/kuːsɛrɛk/ born November 15, 1978) is an American football coach and former defensive tackle who is the defensive line coach for the San Francisco 49ers of the National Football League (NFL).
+Kris Kocurek (/kuːsɛrɛk/ born November 15, 1978) is an American professional football coach and former defensive tackle who is the defensive line coach for the San Francisco 49ers of the National Football League (NFL).
 He previously served as an assistant coach for the Miami Dolphins and Detroit Lions.
-Kocurek played college football at Texas Tech and was drafted by the Seattle Seahawks in the seventh round of the 2001 NFL Draft.
-Kocurek also played for the Tennessee Titans.
+Kocurek played college football for the Texas Tech Red Raiders and was selected by the Seattle Seahawks in the seventh round of the 2001 NFL draft.
+Kocurek was also a member of the Tennessee Titans.

+Playing career

+Seattle Seahawks

+Kocurek was selected by the Seattle Seahawks in the seventh round, with the 237th overall pick, of the 2001 NFL draft.
+He officially signed with the team on June 11.
+He was waived on September 2, 2001.